mr2raccoon/caactus/README.md

 The last two sub-chapters provide a possible solution for you in python.
 The script we provide here, gives you an example but needs to modified so that it meets the variables you used.

 ### 10.1 Creating Summary Statistics
-- call the `summary_stats` script from the cmd prompt
+- call the `summary_statistics` script from the cmd prompt
 - enter your respective `project_directory/9_data_analysis/` directory by copying the filepath

 ### 10.1 Data Modelling
-- call the `pyPLN_models` script from the cmd prompt
+- call the `pln_modelling` script from the cmd prompt
 - enter your respective `project_directory/9_data_analysis/` directory by copying the filepath